 As a rule a POA duly legalized/apostilled and translated into Ukrainian is to be presented to the Court and the State Enforcement Service of Ukraine.
-However at the initial stage of a case a copy of the POA is sufficient.
-In case the arrest petition is submitted to a court of common jurisdiction a local attorney-at-law is not required to present the POA (Art.
-42 (4) of the Civil Procedure Code of Ukraine).
+However within the civil and commercial court proceedings it is sufficient to present a warrant that was issued by a corresponding Bar of Association along with extract from a contract certified by an attorney and his client.
 We need all documents relating to the claim which are in possession of the plaintiff, - the presence of the evidences may help to avoid a payment of counter-security to the Court.